-Ahead of your appointment, we would like to communicate some changes we have implemented:
+Ahead of your appointment, we would like to communicate updated COVID-19 procedures for 2021:

 - Please be prompt for your appointment.
 With our efforts to maximize social distancing and our commitment to the highest standards of infection control, we may not be able to accommodate you if you are late.

 - We have reopened our reception room at limited capacity, with socially distant seating.
 Patients have the option of entering through the MAIN entrance upon arrival for a scheduled appointment.

 - Patients that prefer NOT to wait in the reception room can call the front desk upon arrival and wait outside or in a vehicle until the treatment room is ready.

 - One escort will be allowed for elderly or minor patients if needed.

 - We ask that all persons entering the office wear a mask.
 Please DO NOT wear gloves, as you will be required to sanitize hands upon entry.

 - Temperature screenings will continue to be mandatory for all patients prior to removal of their mask for treatment.

 - If your temperature is 100.4 F or higher or you are exhibiting flu-like symptoms, you will be asked to reschedule your appointment for at least 14 days in the future.

 - All forms will continue to be digital going forward.
 Please fill out an updated Medical History (MEN and WOMEN) and an ADA Covid-19 Screening Form prior to your visit.